 – James Davis et al.

 29.3% of those having taken BZD under appropriate instruction have also misused the same drug.

 (1) Understand young people's motivations for recreational benzo consumption

 Testimonies that are sent in will be published on our website.
 From these we will create a final report, blog posts, harm reduction leaflets, and content for our social media channels.

 (2) Connect with NGOs by forming partnerships, hosting regular meetings, and hosting a cross-sector policy debate

 Since starting this project, we have formed partnerships with stakeholders and organisations and we want to continue doing so.
 Knowledge sharing is crucial to improving local services and emerging issues.
 We also want to build social media relationships to help grow each others' accounts and share information.

-Our social media team shares harm reduction and policy-related information on Instagram, Twitter, and TikTok.
-So far our posts have generated nearly 20,000 views from around the world, which demonstrates a demand for harm reduction content.
+Our social media team shares harm reduction and policy-related information on Instagram (@benzoresearchproject), Twitter (@benzoresearch), and TikTok (@benzoresearchproject).
+We have reached over 60,000 unique Instagram accounts, which demonstrates demand for harm reduction content.

 Pictured are just a few members on our team!